JosephAMay/MTSU-DeepLearning-F23-CRS-MovieClassifier/README.md

 ### Dataset
 The E-Redial dataset was created to enhance the explanation quality of CRS.
 E-Redial, derived from the base dataset ReDial, addresses this by rewriting low-quality explanations based on identified characteristics: clear recommendation reason, representative item description, personal opinion, and contextual reasoning.
 The dataset is split into 2 parts, a training dataset with 756 conversations between a seeker (someone looking for a movie), and a recommender (whose job is to recommend an appropriate movie the the seker) and a test set in the same format with 150 conversations.

+The E-redial dataset may be found here: https://github.com/Superbooming/E-Redial

 ### Target Creation
 The E-redial dataset lacks pre-existing classifications of good and bad recommendations.
 To address this, target labels are generated for the model to classify each conversation.
 Conversations are processed by summarizing each speaker's contributions using BART.
 The resulting summaries are embedded using BERT, and cosine similarity is employed to determine if a conversation is a good or bad recommendation.